curv3d/curv/docs/Import.md

 Maybe we also have an in-memory script cache.
 Scripts are not resource values;
 they are *source code* that is evaluated to produce a resource value.

+## No Recursive Imports
+Suppose there is a global Resource Cache.
+A recursive import pattern between two scripts would result in modules that point at each other, a reference loop that would leak storage.
+So that's illegal, and we have to check and report an error.

+Suppose there is no global Resource Cache.
+A recursive import pattern would result in a recursive compile time or run time loop that would blow the stack.
+So that's illegal.
+We have to report an error, either using the general mechanism for reporting unbound recursion, or using a per script module Resource Cache.

+Probably we want a global Resource Cache, to be implemented as part of the initial `import` implementation.
+Each node has a flag, "import in progress".
+Importing a resource whose import flag is set raises an error.
+Augment the flag with a reference to the node being imported, and we can print the recursive import path in the error message.

 ## Auto Reload
 You can set the Auto Reload flag on a resource file referenced by the Resource